 - 1. To understand the need and significance of Data structures as a computer Professional. - 2.
 To teach concept and implementation of linear and Nonlinear data structures. - 3.
 To analyze various data structures and select the appropriate one to solve a specific real-world problem. - 4.
 To introduce various techniques for representation of the data in the real world. - 5.
+To explain different Non Linear Data Structures such as Graphs. - 6.
 To teach various searching techniques.